jro31/jethro-codes/_articles/my-story.md

 And on getting as far south as Argentina, my plan was to head back north again, keeping my promise to return to Colombia.

-After this long backpacking though, money was a little tight, and on arriving in Buenos Aires I secured my next income, again working as a lifty, although this time in the US.
+After this long backpacking, money was a little tight, and on arriving in Buenos Aires I secured my next income, again working as a lifty, although this time in the US.

 I figured that by the time I'd made it back to Colombia, winter would just be starting, so it would all align perfectly.